houcharlie/academic-kickstart/content/home/projects.md

 ### Current Projects

-[Professor Miklos Racz](http://mracz.princeton.edu/) and I are working on new algorithms and theoretical guarantees for algorithms that retreive temporal information in random graphs.
+* [Professor Miklos Racz](http://mracz.princeton.edu/) and I are working on new algorithms and theoretical guarantees for algorithms that retreive temporal information in random graphs.

-[Professor Yuxin Chen](http://www.princeton.edu/~yc5/) and I are working on analyzing the optimization landscape of simple ResNets.
+* [Professor Yuxin Chen](http://www.princeton.edu/~yc5/) and I are working on analyzing the optimization landscape of simple ResNets.

 ### Past Projects

-[Hrishikesh Khandeparkar](http://www.cs.princeton.edu/~hrk/index.html), [Gene Li](https://gxli97.github.io/), and I worked on a project studying the effect of additional depth on deep learning.
+* [Hrishikesh Khandeparkar](http://www.cs.princeton.edu/~hrk/index.html), [Gene Li](https://gxli97.github.io/), and I worked on a project studying the effect of additional depth on deep learning.

-We used posts from a subreddit as signal to trade stocks.
+* Some friends and I used posts from a subreddit as signal to trade stocks.
 The results are in this [repository](https://github.com/houcharlie/WallStreetBets).